figure002/setlyze/source/developer_guide.rst

 Some of the key files in SETLyze's root folder are:

-doc
+docs
     This folder contains the documentation for SETLyze.
 This includes the User Manual and the Developer Guide.
+You can view the manual by (double) clicking index.html.
+This should show the documentation in your web browser.

 setlyze
     This is the main code base for SETLyze.
 This package folder contains